Obedience Is Better Than Sacrifice in Parenting Too!

 God gave Saul a very clear and important instruction.
 Saul chose to operate in fear of the people and obeyed their voices instead of God’s.

 King Saul fell into the same trap so many moms find themselves falling into today.
-The trap of the fear of
+The trap of the fear of judgment, fear of what people will say, fear of parenting failure, and the fear of not getting it right.
+Read more about parenting fear here.

 The trap of fear, period.